Black/Matrix: Characters

 Character voices apply to Black/Matrix 00.

 Cain (カイン, Kain) (Ryōko Shiraishi) is the main character, a wingless boy who always ends up opposing angels in order to rescue his friend Matia.
 Early in either version of the game he receives wings - in Zero, the player can pick between devil wings or angel wings, while in Black/Matrix 00 Cain can only receive angel wings.

 Matia (マティア, Matia) (Kozue Kamada) is Cain's childhood friend who, though wingless, possesses a mysterious power.
 She is taken into the custody of the Prodevon Church at the beginning of the game.

 Johannes (John) (ヨハネ, Yohane) (Kazuhiko Inoue) is an angel with gray wings who associates with Cain and Matia.
 Very learned and wise, he is a voice of reason for Cain.
 He constantly wears a mask.
 Specializes in offensive magic.

 Luca (ルカ, Ruka) (Nana Mizuki) is a devil girl who takes an interest in Cain at the beginning of the game.
 She uses a whip and casts healing spells.

 Zion (ザイオン, Zaion) (Kazuya Nakai) is Luca's admirer, a very strong devil who uses axes.
 He has leathery wings, blonde hair and a pair of goggles around his neck.

 Stayen (ステイエン, Suteien) (Natsuki Yoshihara) is a wingless soldier for the Prodevon Church who is completely convinced that the Church's actions are justified.
 She is a blue-haired girl with glasses who wears a white uniform.
 She uses rapiers.

 Exal (エクサル, Ekusaru) (Takayuki Sasada) is a lively, black-haired fighter for the secret organization Cypherpunk which opposes the Prodevon Church.
 He appears early in the game and is characterized by his bright red scarf.

 Valtoss (ヴァルトス, Varutosu) (Atsushi Kisaichi) is a devil and the founder Cypherpunk.
 Has long blond hair who wears a brown coat and a beige mantle.

 Syria (シリア, Shiria) (Kumiko Izumi) is a double-winged angel and the younger sister of the powerful Seraph Beir Perendale.
 She wears a big blue dress, has short blonde hair.
 She uses bows and status-cure spells, as well as a powerful healing spell called Rulic Heal.

 Lilis (リリス, Ririsu) (Youko Nishino) is a wingless girl, a friend of Matia, whom the party rescues from prison.
 She has short brown hair, a thin white dress and a chain around her neck.
 She casts healing spells.

 Kilota (キロタ, Kirota) (Yuki Makishima) is a boy about the same age as Lilis.
 He has blue hair and glasses and uses bows to fight.
 He is the younger brother of Stayen.

 Reception

-On release, Famitsu magazine scored the game a 31 out of 40.
+On release, four reviewers in Famitsu magazine individually gave the game scores of 8/10, 7/10, 8/10, and 8/10.

 Black/Matrix 00

-The concept for Black Matrix Zero was adapted into Black/Matrix 00, which was released May 13, 2004 on the PlayStation, being the final game released for the system in Japan (and overall).
+The concept for Black Matrix Zero was adapted into Black/Matrix 00, which was released in Japan on May 13, 2004 for the PlayStation.
+It bears the distinction of being the last game released for the system.